His daughter leaned forward in her chair. She closed her book. Her finger remained in place so she could open it again in an instant.

 His girl didn't laugh with him.
 She folded her arms and waited for an answer.

 "Well, this place is the opposite of Never-Never Land."
 He closed his book.
 This time, he gave his daughter a moment of serious thought.
 "So this should be called Always-Land."

 "Okay."
 She shook her head in agreement.
 Good.
 "But Neverland is where you don't have to grow up.
 That means that here in Always-Land, we're growing.
 Right?"

 "Sure."
 He hadn't thought about it but of course she was being logical.
 "That's the point, isn't it?
 Always-Land is the opposite of daydreams.
 Here, what's important is our awareness of how things are.
 In our shared land, we maintain connectedness.
 We allow ourselves to be conscious of our responsibilities."

 "That's too much, daddy."

 "Okay, I make too much of awareness and responsibilities, maybe.
-We build those things up in our minds to be too big, too hard, and too imposing.
+We build those things up in our minds to be too difficult, too imposing.
 Maybe that's why, in Always-Land, we make so many gateways to the Neverlands.
 Fantasy lands don't take up much space.
 We have room in our lives for escapes."

 "Is that good?"

 "Fantasies are like everything else."
 He drew chopping motions in the air with his open hand as he tried to illustrate the point.
 "Knives are good for cutting up your food.
 They can be used for bad things, too.
-If you meet someone who gets too preoccupied with knives, like to the exclusion of having friends, you probably think they're sad and a little creepy."
+If you meet someone who is too preoccupied with knives, like to the exclusion of having friends, you probably think they're sad and creepy."

 "It's the same with the Neverlands we make.
 Do you let them do something good for you?
 Are you learning how to be brave or smart or a good friend?"